Technology

 • Determine the error type.

-• Correct the expression
+• Correct the expression.

-The calculator also has the facility to transfer files from calculator to another calculator if their operating systems are compatible with each other.
+The calculator also has the facility to transfer files from the calculator to another calculator if their operating systems are compatible with each other.

-Compatibility between OS
+Compatibility Between OS

 References

 Guidebooks, T. (2018).
-TI-84 Plus CE Guidebooks .
+TI-84 Plus CE Guidebooks.
 Education.ti.com.
 Retrieved 24 February 2018, from https://education.ti.com/guidebook/details/en/3BBF042421644CE2AF713484B03A8B11/ti-84-plus-ce

 SEARCH